susannecoates/meta-es-for-hyperparam-opt/experiment-1/Readme.md

-# Trial 1: Hyperparameter Optimization with Meta-Evolution Strategies (Meta-ES)
+# Experiment 1: Hyperparameter Optimization with Meta-Evolution Strategies (Meta-ES)
+Susanne D. Coates
 ## Abstract

 This project implements a Meta-Evolution Strategy (Meta-ES) to optimize the hyperparameters of a transformer-based text classification model on the SST-2 sentiment analysis task from the GLUE benchmark.
 The Meta-ES algorithm adapts learning rate, dropout rate, and batch size across generations to maximize validation accuracy.
 The code includes real-time visualization of optimization progress and supports deployment on constrained environments.
 The best configuration identified achieved a validation accuracy of 81% using the lightweight `google/mobilebert-uncased` model.